Fellowship Curriculum

 Reading

 Our reading list changes from year to year, but below is a list of some of our past books.
 Fellows read eight books (one per month) during the course of the program, along with some select articles and discuss them during Common Meals.
+Reading will be discussed during common meals.

 The Narrow Path by Rich Villodas